 Q. Is the R44 more expensive to operate?

 A. The direct operating costs are higher, for sure.
 However, the R44 is much more stable in higher winds.
-So those two things combine to make it more cost effective that it first appears.
-Add in our location here at Walton Wood in Yorkshire, where there are no real restriction or air traffic control to be concerned with and the costs become more sensible.
+So while it may appear more expensive, in fact it’s versatility means that you can fly more.
+This makes it more cost effective that it first appears.
+Add in our location here at Walton Wood in Yorkshire, where there are no real restrictions or air traffic control to be concerned with and the costs become more sensible.

 Also the fact that with four seats, as you progress in flying it’s useful to observe other pilots training from the rear seats.
 Plus cost share on trips such as flying the London Heli Lanes or flying out to Northern France for lunch.
 With three pilots plus and instructor sharing the flying, it’s a great way to gain experience.